JMoonr/LATR/README.md

 ## Pretrained Models

-Note that the performance of pretrained model is different from our paper due to code refactoration and optimization.
+Note that the performance of pretrained model is higher than our paper due to code refactoration and optimization.
 All models are uploaded to [google drive](https://drive.google.com/drive/folders/1AhvLvE84vayzFxa0teRHYRdXz34ulzjB?usp=sharing).

 | Dataset | Pretrained | Metrics | md5 |
 | - | - | - | - |